Alahubs Checkout

 MRR

-Checkout service processes all Alahubs subscription revenue.
-Payment success rate >98.5%.
-Mercado Pago conversion rate higher in LATAM markets; Stripe dominates US/EU.
-CAC recovery: 3-4 months; LTV estimated $250+ based on 12-month subscription retention.
+Processes all Alahubs subscription revenue.
+Payment success rate above 98.5%.
+Mercado Pago leads in LATAM markets; Stripe in US/EU.
+Estimated LTV $250+ based on 12-month retention.

 Architecture